UK health and safety for small business owners in 2025/26

 How can I make my workplace safer for my employees?

-There are several simple and easy steps that you can take to ensure you’re making the workplace as safe as it possibly can be.
+There are several steps that you can take to ensure you’re making the workplace as safe as it possibly can be.

 • Carrying out regular risk assessments - Employers should follow the five steps to risk assessments to make sure the workplace is safe.